Self-organized criticality in a network of economic agents with finite consumption: Minimal Model for Economic Relations

-Under these assumption we consider that when $d_i < d_{th}$ the agent collapses and an avalanche takes place.
-This collapse induces the removal of all the $k_{in,i}$ consumption connections of agent $i$ from the system.
-Consequently,
+Under these assumptions we consider that when $d_i < d_{th}$ the agent collapses and an avalanche takes place.
+This collapse induces the removal of all the $k_{in,i}$ consumption connections of agent $i$ from the system, implying

 where $j$ labels each neighbor of agent $i$.
-If the avalanche stops here one has an avalanche of size $s=1$.
-If the collapse of the first agent induces neighboring agents to collapse either the size of the avalanche increases.
+The collapse of agent $i$ generates a new energy balance on agent $j$.
+If $j$ does not collapse, the avalanche stops and is saved as an avalanche of size $s=1$.
+If $j$ collapses the avalanche continues to spread to the next neighbors.

-Figure \ref{fig2}a shows a sketch of the evolution of a typical time-series for the logaritmic returns of the total internal energy, $dU/U$.
-As can be seen from Fig.~\ref{fig2}b the distribution of the logarithmic returns is non-Gaussian with the heavy tails observed in empirical data\cite{kiyono}.
-In Fig.~\ref{fig2}c the cummulative distribution $A(s)$ of the avalanche size $s$ is plotted showing a power-law whose fit yields $A(s)\sim s^{-m}$ with an exponent $m=2.51$ ($R^2=0.99$) which does not change for systems with different number of agents.
-To be comparable to empirical series (see below) we consider in our analysis a sampling of data which takes one measure of the original series from the system each five iterations.

-The condition for the system to remain at the critical state can be derived as follows.
-Using the method of Barab\'asi-Albert-Jeong\cite{barabasi} for the iterative procedure of preferential attachment, we can derive the degree distribution as $P(k)\sim K_0k^{-\gamma}$, where $k$ is the degree, $\gamma$ the exponent of the degree distribution and $K_0$ is the initial number of outgoing connections a node has (here $K_0=1$) valid for both the consumption and production networks.
-Since the system is in a critical state whenever the expected number of neighbors that experience collapse ($d_i < d_{th}$) is one or larger, one needs to derive the probability for a neighboring node to collapse.
-From Eqs.~(\ref{eq:avalanche}) a collapsing node $i$ has all its consumption connections removed from its $k_{in,i}$ neighbors, producing a reduction in the total number $k_{out,i}$ of production connections for its neighbors.
-Thus, the collapse of one neighboring node fulfills $k_{out,i}-k_{in,i} > d_{th}(k_{out,i}+k_{in,i})$ and $k_{out,i}-1-k_{in,i} \leq d_{th}(k_{out,i}-1+ k_{in,i})$, yielding